finsberg/simula_code_web/README.md

-# Code @ Simule website
+# Code @ Simula website

-This is just a prototype website for the website that will be hosting the Simula Girthub space.
+This is just a prototype website for the website that will be hosting the Simula Github space.

 ## Developing the website

-The code is generated using [Hugo](https://gohugo.io) to develop the website you need to install Hugo.
+The code is generated using [Hugo](https://gohugo.io).
+To develop the website you need to install Hugo.

 All content is written in Markdown and can be found in the [content](content) folder.
-The see how the webpage look you can type the command
+The see how the webpage looks while developing you can type the command

 ```
 hugo server